erikaduan/aws_notes/README.md

             }
         ]
     }
     ```
     </p></details>

 3. Assign the `engineer_access` policy to your previously created `engineer` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> engineer_access** or `aws iam attach-group-policy --group-name engineer --policy-arn <engineer_access arn>` in CloudShell.
 4. Create a new IAM user named `engineer_<name>` using `Access management -> Users -> Add user`, select **Password - AWS Management Console access** under AWS access type and add to the `engineer` user group.
 5. Test that the `engineer_access` policy has been correctly applied.
-Log into your AWS account as `engineer_<name>` and confirm that you can upload and delete data objects and create S3 bucket access points for both `arn:aws:s3:::erika-landing-zone` and `arn:aws:s3:::erika-analysis`.
+Log into your AWS account as `engineer_<name>` and confirm that you can access CloudShell, upload and delete data objects and create S3 bucket access points for both `arn:aws:s3:::erika-landing-zone` and `arn:aws:s3:::erika-analysis`.
-6. Upload a test dataset in `erika-landing-zone/raw` for future testing of `analyst_access` JSON policies.
+6. Upload a test dataset in `arn:aws:s3:::erika-landing-zone/raw` for future testing of `analyst_access` JSON policies.
+Confirm that you can copy the test dataset into `arn:aws:s3:::erika-analysis` using `aws s3 cp s3://erika-landing-zone/raw/labour_force_raw.csv s3://erika-analysis/labour_force_raw.csv` in CloudShell.

 To create an `analyst` user group:
 1. Create a new user group named `analyst` using **Access management -> User groups** in the IAM console or via `aws iam create-group --group-name analyst` in CloudShell.
 2. Create an analyst access policy via **Access management -> Policies -> Create policy** and input the following code into the JSON editor.
 AWS resource access for the `analyst` user group includes unrestricted access to EC2, Sagemaker, Lambda and ECS. `GET` access to all S3 buckets is permitted but `PUT` access is limited to `arn:aws:s3:::erika-analysis` conditional on the source ARN being `arn:aws:s3:::erika-landing-zone` or `arn:aws:s3:::erika-analysis`.
     <details><summary>JSON code</summary><p>

-    ```yaml
+    ```json
     {
     "Version": "2012-10-17",
     "Statement":
         [
             {
-                "Sid": "AccessDataScienceResources",
+                "Sid": "UseDataScienceResources",
                 "Effect": "Allow",
                 "Action": [
                     "ec2:*",
                     "ecs:*",
                     "lambda:*",
-                    "sagemaker:*"
+                    "sagemaker:*",
+                    "cloudshell:*"
                     ],
                 "Resource": "*",
                 "Condition": {"StringEquals": {"aws:RequestedRegion": "ap-southeast-2"}}